iterative/dvc.org/static/docs/user-guide/install/debian.md

-# Installation on Arch Linux
+# Installation on Debian and Ubuntu

 ## Install with pip